TransKat/minecraftpython/README.md

 # MCPY
 Minecraft, but made in Python 3 and pyglet.
-Offical development is done in Fedora 34.
+Offical development is done in Ubuntu 20.10
 Open to pull requests

 Unused assets may be used in a future version